mwcz/clayto-hugo/content/posts/065 - rust raytracer/index.md

 ## The Next Parts

-The next step for the ray tracer is to compile it to WebAssembly so it can be demoed here on this very blog. [wasm-pack](https://rustwasm.github.io/wasm-pack/book/introduction.html) makes this easy, but I will have to do some refactoring.
-For example generic types aren't supported by [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/), so I'll have to remove all the generics I so painstakingly included.
-It's no big loss; my hobby ray tracer doesn't _need_ generic numbers.
-The value is in the learning, not in the having.
+The next step for the ray tracer is to compile it to WebAssembly so it can be demoed here on this very blog. [wasm-pack](https://rustwasm.github.io/wasm-pack/book/introduction.html) makes this easy, but I will have to do some light refactoring.  _Correction_: previously this paragraph stated that wasm-bindgen did not support generic types, but that's misleading.  [u/FruitieX](https://www.reddit.com/user/FruitieX/) shared [a correction][generic-correction]: generics are only unsupported in the things sit on the wasm/JS boundary.
+For example, if a struct or a function are internal to the program and don't need to be called from JS, they can make full use of generics.
+Just don't `#[wasm_bindgen]` them.
+Thanks for the correction!

 <figure>
   <picture>